Irish Race Conventions: New York City 1947

 By this stage the Irish Free State was effectively a republic, and had remained neutral in World War II.
 The main issue in 1947 was to end the partition of Ireland.

 America was supporting Britain through the Marshall Aid plan, and the solution was to make this aid conditional upon the end of partition.
 Congressman John E. Fogarty was the main mover.
 On 29 March 1950, he proposed the Fogarty Resolution as a part of the Marshall Plan Foreign Aid Bill, arguing that Northern Ireland was costing Britain $150,000,000 annually, and that American financial support for Britain was thereby prolonging the partition of Ireland.
 On 27 September 1951, Fogarty's resolution was defeated in Congress by 206 votes to 139, with 83 abstaining – a factor that swung some votes against his motion was that Ireland had remained neutral during World War II.

 New York City 1994

-This convention was organised for June at the Jacob Javits Convention Center by Dennis Prebenson, with Gerry Adams of Sinn Féin as its guest speaker.
-The "Troubles" that had developed since 1970 in Northern Ireland had not achieved Irish reunification.
-Earlier in 1994, President Bill Clinton had allowed Mr Adams his first US visa, based in part on an understanding that peaceful means could also be used to resolve the conflict.
-While trenchant and hoping for further Irish-American support, the convention helped prepare the ground for the August 1994 ceasefire, an essential step in the Northern Ireland peace process that led on to the 1998 Belfast Agreement.
+The Irish Race Convention that was held at the Jacob Javits Center in New York on June 11th, 1994 was initially conceived by Gerry McGeough, an Irish Republican from Co Tyrone.

+McGeough, who had been extradited from Germany to the United States in May of 1992 on foot of charges from 1982 relating to the procurement of weapons for use by the IRA against the British in the North of Ireland, had been released on bail within weeks of his arrival in the US and immediately set about speaking and organizing on behalf of the Irish Republican cause among Irish-Americans.

+He joined the Ancient Order of Hibernians (AOH) at this time and worked closely on Irish and Catholic issues with many of its prominent members, including Vic Sackett from Long Island.

+The plans for an Irish Race Convention in the tradition of those that had taken place over the previous generations, began to fully crystalize in the summer of 1993 and an umbrella group, the Irish American Movement (IAM) was formed.

+The IAM’s primary role was to facilitate meetings involving a wide spectrum of Irish-American organizations as well as plan and fundraise for the Convention itself.